Colorado Memory Care: Communities caring for Alzheimer’s disease and other types of dementia care

 - Skilled Nursing is state licensed to provide a safe, therapeutic environment for people who require rehabilitative care 24 hours a day.

-Navigating memory care: care for Alzheimer’s disease and other types of dementia in Arizona
+Navigating memory care: care for Alzheimer’s disease and other types of dementia in Colorado

 Many adults 65 years and older may require care at some point.
 A growing number of people living in long-term care communities live with cognitive impairment.